rust-lang/rust/doc/tutorial.md

 * `Freeze` - Constant (immutable) types.
 These are types that do not contain anything intrinsically mutable.
-Intrinsically mutable values include `@mut` and `Cell` in the standard library.
+Intrinsically mutable values include `@mut` and `Mut` in the standard library.

 * `'static` - Non-borrowed types.
 These are types that do not contain any data whose lifetime is bound to